KxSystems/docs/docs/ml/toolkit/utilities/ml.md

 Syntax: `.ml.describe[x]`

-Where `x` is a table, returns a dictionary description of aggregate values (count, mean, standard deviation and quartiles) for each numeric column.
+Where `x` is a simple table, returns a tabular description of aggregate information (count, standard deviation, quartiles etc) for each numeric column.

 ```q
 q)n:1000